 Across the United States, physician assistants (PAs) continue to be vital members of the care team, expanding access to high-quality healthcare in settings ranging from primary care to specialty services.
-With more than 191,000 PAs now practicing nationwide and projected employment growth of 28% from the U.S. Bureau of Labor Statistics from 2023 to 2033, PAs are well-positioned to help meet growing patient needs.
+With more than 200,000 PAs in the United States and 20% employment growth projected between 2024 and 2034, the profession is projected to remain a core strategy in maintaining patient access in the years ahead.physician-assistants-employment-growth-2024-2034

-As care delivery evolves and healthcare systems adapt to rising demand, many PAs are exploring new ways to contribute meaningfully to team-based care.
-This includes stepping into flexible or autonomous roles where permitted by state law, joining collaborative teams in high-need areas, or choosing locum tenens assignments that support care continuity.
-For PAs considering their next step, understanding where practice environments support a broader scope of care is an important part of the decision-making process.
+As care delivery evolves and healthcare systems adapt to rising demand, PAs are exploring new ways to expand their impact on team-based care.
+Many are stepping into roles with greater autonomy, joining collaborative care teams, or choosing locum tenens jobs that offer greater flexibility and reach.
+For PAs considering new roles, understanding practice authority is an important part of the decision-making process.

-Some states have shifted toward allowing employers and care teams to determine these relationships based on the patient's needs and the provider's expertise.
+Some states have shifted toward allowing employers and care teams to determine these relationships based on the patient’s needs and the provider's experience.
 Others maintain legacy models that still require formal delegation or supervision.
-Understanding this spectrum is key for any PA considering where to practice or expand their scope.
+Understanding the spectrum is key for any PA considering where to practice.

 What is the Scope of Practice by State for Physician Assistants?

-To clarify these differences, the American Academy of Physician Assistants (AAPA) developed a four-tier model that categorizes each state’s regulatory environment:
+To clarify the differences in the scope of practice for PAs, the American Academy of Physician Associates (AAPA) developed a four-tier model that categorizes each state’s regulatory environment:

 • Optimal: PAs are permitted to function at the full level of their education, clinical training, and experience.
 While collaboration, consultation, or referral may still occur, these decisions are based on the patient's needs, the PA's capabilities, and prevailing standards of care.
 In such environments, collaboration structures are typically determined by employers or healthcare teams rather than imposed by state law.